Skip to main content

 1. 4.
 Gingerbread House Tours: Some communities organize tours of gingerbread houses, showcasing creative and artistic designs.
 If this appeals to you, and you don't have such a thing in your community, maybe you could organize one?
 Maybe even just on your street to share in your blog or on Facebook/Instagram/Pinterest?

-Vote for 2023 "Greatest Baker" Bailey Mardell
+2023 "Greatest Baker" entry by Bailey Mardell

 2. 6.
 Gingerbread House Kits: Purchase gingerbread house kits that include all the necessary components for easy assembly.
 (Amazon affiliate link above)